 Planning a trip?
 Those who love to travel know the essence of all travel is about you and your enjoyment.
-Travelers know that the destination is a major part in planning a trip, experiencing and delving deeper into an unfamiliar places, people and culture is paramount.
+Travelers know that the destination is a major part of planning a trip, experiencing and delving deeper into unfamiliar places, people, and culture are paramount.

 Expand your horizons and set your sight to the Philippines, an off the beaten path travel site!
 An undiscovered paradise made of thousands of islands and white sand beaches all around!
 A tiny dot in the map of the world, and yet a haven for travelers, backpackers, retirees and even passersby.

 It offers awesome tourist attractions, magnificent beaches, hot spring resorts, colorful festivals, hundreds of scenic spots and world-class hotels and facilities.
 Not to mention the tropical climate, the affordable prices as well as the friendly and hospitable, English-speaking people!
 You will be glad you came, and we’re sure, you WILL come back for more FUN in the Philippines!